Therapists in Gifford Park, Omaha, NE

 Natasha is a community based therapist providing services to those seeking to improve their relationships with others, change or eliminate troubling behaviors and habits, improve their control over mood and anxiety, perform better at school or work, adjust to difficult life events/transitions, and those who simply wish to gain insight into their personal past in order to welcome a bright and more honest future.
 Natasha's orientation to counseling is relationship based (collaborative), flexible, respectful and confidential.

-Are you struggling with making or adjusting to change in your life?
-Life transitions often come with difficult feelings and loss.
-Transitions-- relating to partnership and marriage, career, parenting, midlife issues and separation & divorce-- also carry great potential.
+Are you stuck?
+Are you struggling with making or adjusting to change in your life or in your own behaviors?
+Life comes with times of distressing and complicated feelings and sometimes contradictory or confusing thoughts.
+Such times, including transitions relating to partnership and marriage, career, parenting, midlife issues and separation & divorce also carry great potential.

-Are you struggling with making or adjusting to change in your life?
-Life transitions often come with difficult feelings and loss.
-Transitions-- relating to partnership and marriage, career, parenting, midlife issues and separation & divorce-- also carry great potential.
+Are you stuck?
+Are you struggling with making or adjusting to change in your life or in your own behaviors?
+Life comes with times of distressing and complicated feelings and sometimes contradictory or confusing thoughts.
+Such times, including transitions relating to partnership and marriage, career, parenting, midlife issues and separation & divorce also carry great potential.

 IM Hebrank Psychotherapy